flian/webssh/README_en.md

-Webssh. shouldVerifyToken: Whether to enable independent authentication of webssh pages and APIs.
+Webssh.shouldVerifyToken: Whether to enable independent authentication of webssh pages and APIs.
 Default value: true

 webssh by default includes a token authentication, and when true, there will be a separate login page,